OTSeg: Multi-prompt Sinkhorn Attention for Zero-Shot Semantic Segmentation: Preliminary

 where $\mbq, \mbk$ $\in \mathbb{R}^{M \times d}$, and $\mbv \in \mathbb{R}^{d \times d} $ denotes query, key and value matrices, respectively. $\phi_q, \phi_k$ and $\phi_v$ represent the linear layer of each matrix.
 In Eq.(\ref{self-atten}), the attention matrix is normalized using the \texttt{SoftMax} operator.
 In Sinkformer, it is demonstrated that the initial iteration in the Sinkhorn algorithm is identical to the softmax operation.
 This observation leds to the replacement of \texttt{SoftMax} with the Sinkhorn algorithm in self-attention to ensure double stochasticity.
 For simplicity, Sinkhorn's algorithm is seamlessly integrated into the self-attention modules as follow:

-where \texttt{Sinkhorn}($\cdot$) is equivalent to Eq.(\ref{Sinkhorn2}), and the scale factor $\epsilon$ is replaced by $\sqrt{d}$.
+where \texttt{Sinkhorn}($\cdot$) is the Sinkhorn operator, which reduces the cost $\mbc$ by utilizing \cref{Sinkhorn2}.
+The scale factor $\epsilon$ is replaced by $\sqrt{d}$.
 Despite the extension, Sinkformer is still limited in unimodal settings such as the self-attention within an image modality {(M pixels$\rightarrow$M pixels),} as illustrated in \cref{fig_main}(b).